DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 ## What is EV SSL Certificate?

-The EV Certificate has been recently released on market and ensures a higher level of security for virtual stores customers.
+The EV Certificate has been recently released on market and ensures a higher level of security for e-commerce customers.

 It is a certificate of greater confidence and when https is accessed the address bar will turn green, giving more reliability for site visitors.

 ## How to install the Extended Validation Certificate on the Store server?

-Just install the following three files in the server Trustedstore.
-Cielo does not offer support to the installation of the Certificate.
-If you are unsure about how to install the EV Certificate, then you should contact your server vendor support.
+Simply install the following three files into the server's Trustedstore.
+Cielo does not offer support for installing the Certificate.
+If you are not sure how to install the EV Certificate, you should contact your server supplier's support.

 - [Root Certificate]({{ site.baseurl }}/attachment/Root.cer)
 - [Intermediate certificate]({{ site.baseurl }}/attachment/Intermediario.cer)